culanomeara/adventureswithwood/README.md

 [Back to top](<#contents>)

-## Site User Goal
+## Site User Goals

+- To get inspiration for DIY wooden projects
+- To view all projects and posts
+- To view details or projects and posts
+- To view the most popular projects
+- To be able to register/sign up to the site
+- To comment on and like projects
+- To log in to the site
+- To create new Projects and Posts
+- To update/edit/delete their projects/posts

 [Back to top](<#contents>)

-## Site Owner Goal
+## Site Owner Goals

-As the site owner, the goal is to provide a stable and enjoyable user experience that encourages interaction and participation.
-The platform should be accessibile, welcoming and appealing to new users.
-Content should be high quality and well structured.
-User interactions should be monitored to maintain community standards.
+- Provide a stable and enjoyable user experience that encourages interaction and participation.
+- The platform should be accessibile, welcoming and appealing to new users.
+- Content should be high quality and well structured.
+- Provide fully responsive application with straightforward navigation
+- Ensure only authenticated and valid users have access to CRUD functionality

 [Back to top](<#contents>)